estafette/estafette-ci-web/README.md

 ## estafette-ci-web

 This is the web interface for the Estafette CI system.
+It's built using Vue.js, Webpack and Bootstrap CSS.